Biden Accidentally Reveals GM's Future Corvette Plans

 Biden’s next statements are the flashpoint of the whole video, he said “And by the way, they tell me, and I’m looking forward to — if it’s true — to driving one, they’re making an electric Corvette that can go 200 mph.
 You think I’m kidding?
 I’m not kidding.
 So I’m excited about it.”

-What Next: Now this, is a big revelation.
+What Next: Now this, is a big revelation!
 It was clear from the announcement of GMC Hummer EV that GM has gone all out on the electric vehicle front.

-Tesla Inc. (NASDAQ: TSLA) and Nikola Corporation (NASDAQ: NKLA) being the flag-bearers of the segment GM wanted a piece of the cake too.
-With Biden’s disclosure, it is clear the GM is not only resting with its Hummer but plans to expand and make its iconic models to be incorporated in the segment as well.
+Tesla Inc. (NASDAQ: TSLA) and Nikola Corporation (NASDAQ: NKLA) being the leading flag-bearers of the segment GM did not want itself to be left behind in the race.
+With Biden’s disclosure, it is clear the GM is not only resting with its Hummer but plans to expand and make its iconic models like the Corvette to be incorporated in the segment as well.

 The company is yet to confirm Biden’s statements.